Muscle aches and pains

 - it may be better to avoid certain medicines when you are first injured; check with your pharmacist

-- take pain relievers regularly for the first few days, rather than waiting for the pain
+- take pain relievers regularly for the first few days, rather than waiting for the pain to ease

 Oral pain relief medicines (analgesics)